curegit/line-sticker-downloader/README.md

 #### Multiprocessing downloading

-Xargs may help.
+You can use xargs to download multiple sticker packages in parallel.

 ```sh
 seq 1000 2000 | xargs -L 1 -P 8 php download.php
 ```

-In the case of PowerShell 7.0 or newer, `ForEach-Object -Parallel` is suitable.
+If you are using PowerShell 7.0 or newer, `ForEach-Object -Parallel` is a suitable alternative.

 ```ps1
 2000..3000 | ForEach-Object -ThrottleLimit 8 -Parallel { php download.php $_ }